groundwater fills spaces between the pores of rock particles

 Source: US Geological Survey (USGS), Sustainability of Ground-Water Resources (Circular 1186)

 Groundwater is stratified underground in a pattern similar to a sponge that has not been used for a day.
 Typically, such a sponge will be dry at the top, where pores are filled with air.
 Further down, water molecules saturate the spaces between the pores.
 In soil (and in caves), the dry zone at the top is the vadose zone.
 The area of an aquifer where pores are filled with water is the phreatic zone.
-In a cave, the surface of an underground lake will show very clearly the beginning of the phreatic zone.
+In a cave, the surface of an underground lake will show very clearly the top of the phreatic zone.
+In a valley, the water level in a streams also reveals the level below which the soil is saturated.

 When a well is drill down into an aquifer, the underground pipe will cross from a layer of earth where pored between soil particles are filled with air ("vadose zone") to a layer with water-filled pores between soil particles.
 The line separating air-filled and water-filled pores is the "water table."
 The depth to the top of the water filling a well is the depth to the water table.
 Above the water table, soil is dry or moist.
 Below the water table, soil is saturated with water and wet.

-In Virginia, there is still water in the soil above the water table, and that water is essential for plant roots.
+There are water molecules trapped in the soil above the water table, and that water is essential for plant roots.
 Even after several days with no rainfall, there is still a capillary fringe above the water table, a soil-water zone where small pores may be wet and large pores may be dry due to the physics of surface tension and capillary action.

 depth to the water table at a site in Prince William County is 8.5 feet in March, but drops to 10.6 in August as plants evapotranspire